← Back to Tools

 Using our free gif compressor takes just a few steps — no software to install, no account required.

 1. Upload your GIF — drag and drop or click the upload area above.
-Files up to 10 MB are supported.
+Animated GIFs up to 30 MB are supported.

 Why Are GIF Files So Large?